fliang97/CS48_Simulation_Project/README.md

 ## Running the draft project simulation
 For the first draft of this project, we have focused on creating the core game engine and core simulation features.
 For this reason, most elements still take the apperance of simple, colored rectangular boxes.
 Further efforts on improving the visuals will be implemented in later iterations, such as adding sprites and animations.

-First, click on the large brown button at center of screen to enter the simulation:
+First, click on the center of the initial screen to start the simulation.
+There is a known bug here where a start button image will be displayed for some Linux installations, but not on xCode Mac installations.
+Despite the image not rendering, the clickable start button area is there and can be clicked on.

 ![Main Menu](https://i.imgur.com/M4m9SZJ.png "Main Menu - Draft 1")